ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/code/README.md

 * You have to create the database first, but perhaps we can do that: https://stackoverflow.com/questions/76294523/why-cant-create-database-if-not-exists-using-sqlalchemy

-* If we re-run the create, it winds up duplicating the test data

-    * copilot and drop and create, but not chatgpt-api

-    * skip our create if model contains .create_all(engine)?

-* It's unclear what happens if the tables already exist, but are not identical

 ### Create API Logic Projects From *New* Databases, with Copilot